gin66/FastAccelStepper/README.md

 	- avr: This must be connected for stepper A to Pin 9 and for Stepper B to Pin 10.
 	- esp32: This can be any output capable port pin.
 	- Step should be done on transition Low to High.
 High time will be only a few us.
-      On esp32 is the high time fixed to 10us.
+      On esp32 the high time is fixed to 10us.
 * Direction Signal (optional)
-	- This can be any port pin.
+	- This can be any output capable port pin.
     - Position counting up on direction pin high or low, as per optional parameter to setDirectionPin().
 Default is high.
 * Enable Signal (optional)
-	- This can be any port pin.
+	- This can be any output capable port pin.
     - Stepper will be enabled on pin high or low, as per optional parameter to setEnablePin().
 Default is low.

 FastAccelStepper offers the following features: